 The risks to the euro zone’s economy are shining a new light on the European Central Bank’s meeting, previously considered to be of little importance for financial markets with the bank having signalled it would remain on hold for a while.

-ECB President Mario Draghi has said he wants to see the impact of June’s rate cuts and September’s offering of cheap long-term loans to banks before making other moves.
+ECB President Mario Draghi has said he wanted to see the impact of June’s rate cuts and September’s offerings of cheap long-term loans to banks before making other moves.

-But lower-than-expected inflation readings and data on Wednesday showing Italy unexpectedly slipped into recession in the second quarter might prompt him to show more urgency in his post-meeting news conference, some analysts said.
+But lower-than-expected inflation readings and data showing on Wednesday Italy unexpectedly slipped into recession in the second quarter might prompt him to show more urgency in his post-meeting news conference, some analysts say.

 “The ECB are not going to change policy at this meeting because of that, for sure.
 But it will be interesting to see how he (Draghi) deals with it.”

-Lower-rated euro zone bonds suffered at the open but recovered after a strong Spanish auction.
-Spanish and Italian 10-year yields fell 3 basis points to 2.56 percent and 2.78 percent, respectively.
+Lower-rated euro zone bonds suffered, with Spanish and Italian 10-year yields up 2 basis points at 2.60 percent and 2.82 percent, respectively.

 Spain has performed above expectations so far this year and is expected to grow about 1.5 percent in 2014.